skarthikeyan2901/ADS-Sem-4/README.md

 ‘Connections’ depicts the real world application of graphs in social media platforms by showcasing how different users can expand their social network based on mutual connections.

-We have used three basic levels in our project:
+We have used three basic levels in our project: <br>
 Primary - Direct connection <br>
 Secondary - Have mutual connections <br>
 Tertiary -  Third level connections (Connected to a mutual connection, so is around the circle we interact with) <br>